 If you can shower between these ranges, you can avoid the crowd, get your shower in quicker, and maybe even take a little more time relaxing in the steam.
 For more practical advice on the trucking industry—from understanding the 34-hour reset rule to buying your first semi truck—browse the Bobtail blog.

 Bobtail is an innovative factoring company, which means we pay trucking invoices immediately, collecting later from shippers and brokers—all through a simple, no-contract mobile app, and without contracts, hidden fees, or exorbitant rates.
-To keep cash flowing at your trucking business, try Bobtail with a free, seven-day trial.
+To keep cash flowing at your trucking business, try Bobtail by signing up here.